 Oh, and Body-Solid backs this model with a lifetime frame/parts guarantee, which even covers the upholstery (which is 4″ thick by the way).

-The only real downside is that this thing isn’t small – it takes up a footprint of roughly 83″ x 34″, so it isn’t small.
+The only real downside is that this thing isn’t small – it takes up a footprint of roughly 83″ x 34″, so it isn’t exactly compact.

 But if you’ve got the room, it’s going to be really hard to find a more complete package at this price range – simply a great leg press/hack squat machine for home use.

-#2 Force USA Compact Leg Press & Hack Squat
+#2 Force USA’s Compact Leg Press & Hack Squat

 Ok, before anyone gets too upset, I want to admit that I realize the leg press on this machine isn’t a true leg press – meaning you aren’t sitting down to perform it…